Evaw/objectDiff/README.md

   in your call

-  if two objects are are the same it objectDiff yields undefined
+  if two objects are are the same, objectDiff yields undefined

-ex:
+ex.
 ```js
   objectDiff({}, {}) === undefined //true
 ```

-more examples
+more examples.
 ```js
   objectDiff(
   {